-- A. The birth and ongoing care in the employee's home of a child with the employee, employee and his/her spouse or the employee and his/her registered domestic partner, or - B. The placement of a child in the employee's home, for the purpose of adoption or foster care, with the employee, the employee and his/her spouse, or the employee and his/her registered domestic partner.
+- A. The birth and ongoing care in the employee's home of a child(ren) with the employee, employee and their spouse or the employee and their registered domestic partner, or - B. The placement of a child(ren) in the employee's home, for the purpose of adoption or foster care, with the employee, the employee and their spouse, or the employee and their registered domestic partner.

-An exception to the requirement for the child to be in the employee's home shall be made when the employee provides documentation that the child is in the hospital or the child is with the spouse or registered domestic partner in another location and the employee is going to that location to care for the child.
+An exception to the requirement for the child(ren) to be in the employee's home shall be made when the employee provides documentation that the child(ren) is in the hospital or the child(ren) is with the spouse or registered domestic partner in another location and the employee is going to that location to care for the child(ren).